10 Must-Have Grill Tools for Your Best Barbecue Ever (Plus 3 That Are Nice to Have)

 Best Safety Grill Tool: Grill Gloves

-A pair of heat-resistant gloves sure comes in handy when you need to handle the piping-hot lid, turn kabobs or corn on the cob with tongs, and adjust the grill grates.
-We prefer pairs coated with silicone for its nonstick grip.
+A pair of heat-resistant gloves comes in handy when you need to handle a piping-hot lid, turn kabobs or corn on the cob with tongs, or adjust grill grates.
+We prefer pairs coated with silicone for the nonstick grip.
 This grill tool is versatile: Bring the gloves inside when grilling season is over and use them while baking and cooking.

-Best Seafood and Side Dish Secret: Grill Basket
+Best Seafood and Side Dish Secret: Meat, Vegetable, and Fish Grill Basket

-Similar to the skewers, a stainless-steel basket is a low-fuss way to grill fruit, vegetables, and smaller pieces of meat and seafood.
+Similar to skewers, a stainless-steel grill basket is a low-fuss way to grill fruit, vegetables, and smaller pieces of meat and seafood.
 The holes allow smoky flavor to penetrate, but the base keeps the itty-bitty items from slipping into the flames.
+Thanks to its ability to cook smaller pieces without having to thread skewers, we especially adore this as a vegetable grill basket.

 Best Grill Cleaning Tool: Grill Brush

 For the best flavor and safest cooking environment, brush the sediment off your grill grates before and after (it will slide right off if you do so while the grates are still warm!) each time you use your gas or charcoal grill.
 Once the flame is extinguished and the heat has died down a bit, brush thoroughly.
-Then before lighting it up again, give it another brush for good measure in case any items blew or dropped onto the surface since the last use.
-(Don’t feel like buying a brush?
-You can clean your grill with an onion too.)
-To avoid dangers of bristles in your grilled food, look for bristle-free grill brush options.
+Then before lighting it up again, give it another brush for good measure in case any items dropped onto the surface since the last use.
+To avoid the dangers of bristles in your grilled food, look for bristle-free versions of this ultimate grilling tool.